riramatsuta/iDMET_enrich/README.md

   - Pathway Name
   - Metabolites included in the pathway
 - **Usage**: This file is used by `msea_ora.R` to perform pathway-based enrichment analysis.

-**Note:** Do not modify the file.
-Use it as provided for reproducing the analyses or for your own enrichment studies.

 * Data